-4. the flux \boldsymbol{q}u is independent of the saturated flow system.
+4. the flux qn is independent of the saturated flow system.

 The objections are less severe or disappear for flow in horizontal, thick aquifers in which the water table is sufficiently deep (say more than 5 m below soil surface) and where fluctuations in the position of the free water level are small and slow.
 However, with transient flow to a gravity well (pumping test) and flow in shallow water-table aquifers, the above assumptions are seriously violated.
-Since Theis (1935) derived an exponentional integral for non-steady flow to a well in a homogeneous, isotropic aquifer which is pumped at a steady rate, Theis' formula has extensively been used to determine the formation constants ($\boldsymbol{\mu}$ and T).
+Since Theis (1935) derived an exponentional integral for non-steady flow to a well in a homogeneous, isotropic aquifer which is pumped at a steady rate, Theis' formula has extensively been used to determine the formation constants ( $\mu$ and T).
 It has long been recognized that, as a result of the rapid drawdown in the vicinity of the well just after pumping has started, deviations from Theis' non-equilibrium curve occur.
 According to Walton (1960) the specific discharge at the very early stages of pumping in an unconfined aquifer is small due to a delay in yield (slow drainage) and merely results from a compression of the aquifer and expansion of the water.
 During the next stage the delayed yield reaches the water table and the aquifer behaves as a semi-confined aquifer tending to equilibrium conditions.
-At late time $\boldsymbol{\mu}$ approaches a constant value and the time drawdown curve merges with Theis' non-equilibrium curve.
+At late time $\mu$ approaches a constant value and the time drawdown curve merges with Theis' non-equilibrium curve.

 In this connection Boulton (1955, 1963) introduced the concept of 'delayed yield'.
-He assumed that part of the specific yield, μ_A is instantaneous and that a part μ_B , resulting from a unit drawdown at time τ reaches the water table according to the empirical formula $\alpha\mu_B \exp\{-\alpha(t - \tau)\}$, where $t > \tau$ and $1/\alpha$ is the delay index, an empirical constant often expressed in minutes or hours.
-When water is extracted from a well in an unconfined aquifer, the flux q_w resulting from the drawdown of the water table is given by and the delay in yield causes $q_w = q_w(t)$.
+He assumed that part of the specific yield, $\mu_A$ is instantaneous and that a part $\mu_B$ , resulting from a unit drawdown at time $\tau$ reaches the water table according to the empirical formula $\alpha\mu_B \exp\{-\alpha(t - \tau)\}$ , where $t > \tau$ and $1/\alpha$ is the delay index, an empirical constant often expressed in minutes or hours.
+When water is extracted from a well in an unconfined aquifer, the flux $q_w$ resulting from the drawdown of the water table is given by and the delay in yield causes $q_w = q_w(t)$ .
 Although Boulton's convolution integral is a valuable tool for pumping test evaluation it has received its share of criticism.
-Boulton (1963) conceded that the method is only capable of expressing μ as a function of time and does not predict the variation with distance to the well.
-Since the effects of vertical hydraulic gradients and slow drainage are both lumped into the empirical coefficient α , which is 'devoid of any apparent physical meaning' (Neuman, 1972), the discussion on which phenomenon is predominant in the delayed water-table response has not yet also be derived without the assumption of delayed yield (Streltsova, 1972; Neuman, 1972; Cooley & Case, 1973).
+Boulton (1963) conceded that the method is only capable of expressing $\mu$ as a function of time and does not predict the variation with distance to the well.
+Since the effects of vertical hydraulic gradients and slow drainage are both lumped into the empirical coefficient $\alpha$ , which is 'devoid of any apparent physical meaning' (Neuman, 1972), the discussion on which phenomenon is predominant in the delayed water-table response has not yet ceased.
+Moreover it has been shown that the characteristic term for slow drainage may also be derived without the assumption of delayed yield (Streltsova, 1972; Neuman, 1972; Cooley & Case, 1973).